Half-term fun in Basingstoke and Deane this October

 Boo’kable indoor fun

 Have a ghoulishly good time at Milestones Museum this October half-term.
 Put on your best costume and follow the Halloween trail around Milestones eerie streets to see if you can spot who is haunting the museum's buildings.
-It be run from 26 October to 3 November, full of creepy effects and traditional Halloween decorations as you wander over the cobbles.
-The Halloween trail is £2.50.
+It will run from Saturday 25 October to Sunday 2 November and will be packed full of creepy effects and traditional Halloween decorations as you wander over the cobbles.
 Top tip: Don’t forget, with your admission ticket you can return to Milestones Museum as many times as you like for a whole year.

 Fa-boo-lous outdoor fun

-For train lovers head over to Viables as The Basingstoke and District Model Engineering Club is holding a special Halloween run on Saturday 26 October between 2pm and 8pm.
-Don't miss out on a really lovely experience children and adults will certainly enjoy.
+For train lovers head over to Viables as The Basingstoke and District Model Engineering Club is holding a special Halloween ride on Saturday 25 October.
+Don't miss out on a really lovely outdoors experience children and adults will certainly enjoy.

 We are so lucky in Basingstoke and Deane to have lots of play areas to help the kids burn energy and get active outside.
 Pull on your wellies, wrap up warm and head out to splash about in puddles or take their bikes and scooters and visit one of the many skate parks in the borough.

-Spooky fun is most definitely not just for kids, here’s some events just for adults:
+Spooky fun is most definitely not just for kids, so here’s some adult-focased events!

-Bombay Sapphire has two Halloween Cinema nights taking place on 27 and 31 October.
+Bombay Sapphire has a Scary October Cinema Night taking place on Sunday 26 October.
 Enjoy a complimentary gin and tonic on arrival and get comfy with a great classic scary film.
 There will be sweets and popcorn on hand.
 Pre-booking is essential for this fun event.

 Autumn walks are undoubtably the perfect way to get outside, connect with nature and enjoy the crisp air and golden sunlight.
 Not only is it great for your physical health, but the benefits of getting out as the daylight hours reduce can be so important mentally as well.
 Crunch through the fallen leaves and get inspired with our ideas page on the best Autumn Walks in Basingstoke and Deane.